-Fix: SYSTEM_LICENSE_VIOLATION error on Windows 10
+Fix: SYSTEM LICENSE VIOLATION error in Windows 10

 Computer errors are relatively common and easy to fix, but sometimes you would get a Blue Screen of Death error, such as SYSTEM_LICENSE_VIOLATION.
 These types of errors are rather serious since they will crash Windows 10 and restart your PC in order to prevent damage, therefore, today we’re going to show you how to fix the aforementioned error.